Mivinci/x26/README.md

 ### Step 2 - Preview

-Once you have all dependencies installed correctly, preview x26 by running:
+Preview x26 by running:

 ```bash
 pnpm dev
 ```

-You'll see x26 is serving at `localhost:3000`, then open your browser to give it a try!
+You'll see x26 is serving at `localhost:3000`, then open this address in your browser.

 ### Step 3 - Configuration

-You tell x26 what to render on the web page by editing a configuration file named `x26.json` under the root of this repo.
-Here's an [example](https://www.fastmock.site/mock/3fd821284f288a4b2d1659ced3207b47/x26/mock) that's used by x26 itself to generate the [previewing site](https://26.xjj.pub).
+You tell x26 what to render by editing a configuration file named `x26.json` under the root of this repo.
+Here's an [example](https://www.fastmock.site/mock/3fd821284f288a4b2d1659ced3207b47/x26/mock) used by x26 itself to generate the [demo site](https://26.xjj.pub).

-If you've done step 2, x26 will refresh instantly as you edit the configuration file.
+If you've done step 2, x26 will refresh instantly when you update what's in the configuration file.

 #### **Two Modes**